(reading time: 8 mins)

 Yet science cannot bridge that consciousness gap in a way that is useful to our hunter-gatherer brains without some account of how living consciousness comes into being.
 Continue reading…

-Although science has largely overtaken religion as a way of explaining human existence, like religion it has emphasised differences between humans and other animals rather than common ground.
-In recent years more detailed experiments into animal consciousness show much of what has been regarded as solely human characteristics, such as the potential for language, ability for abstract thought, the capacity for emotions, jealousy and cruelty even, can be found in other species to some extent.
+Although science has largely overtaken religion as a way of explaining human existence, like religion it has historically emphasised differences between humans and other animals, rather than common ground.
+In recent years more detailed experiments into animal cognition show much of what has been regarded as solely human characteristics, such as the potential for language, ability for abstract thought, the capacity for emotions, jealousy and cruelty even, can be found in other species to some extent.
 Here I want to consider some of that evidence with some observations on how this might be interpreted.

 In the third and final episode of the excellent BBC series ‘Atom – The Illusion of Reality’ Dr Jim Al-Khalili asks the apparently unanswerable question: We are made of the same atoms as the rest of the material world, so why do we have consciousness when the vast majority of stuff around us does not?
 (I’ve paraphrased for brevity).

 Similarly hard to explain, the measurement problem is the Achilles heel of physics as the more closely we study the building blocks of the Universe the harder it becomes to remain the independent observer of a material world and avoid determining the outcome of our experiments.
 The most stark example of this is the double slit experiment.
 The measurement problem remains because there is no entirely satisfactory explanation for what happens in the quantum version of this experiment.

 I’m going to suggest there is a simple possible atheist’s interpretation.
 Philosophically based certainly, but with a practical value.
 A possible answer both to the measurement problem and the great unanswerable question of consciousness above.
 Continue reading…